This post may contain affiliate links. Read my full disclaimer here.

 - Tortilla Chips: They’re the core of your nachos, and the vehicle for all that cheese!
 I’ve found that the thicker tortilla chips work best.
 Avoid the chips that advertise being thin, they will break much easier under the weight of toppings.

-- Cheese: A good sharp cheddar cheese is my favorite, but feel free to try pepper jack cheese for a little kick!
+- Cheese: What is the best cheese for nachos?
+A good sharp cheddar cheese is my favorite, but feel free to try pepper jack cheese for a little kick!
 To save some prep time at camp, I like to bring a bag of pre-shredded cheese.
 Shredding your own cheese it also an option, and it will melt better, but don’t forget to pack the cheese grater with your camp kitchen gear.

-- Toppings: My go-to toppings are tomatoes, avocado, cilantro, green onions, salsa, and sour cream.
-I love sour cream.
-When Nick and I first started dating, I learned what it really meant for someone to love sour cream.
-I couldn’t believe how much he dolloped on almost everything.
-Two years later, and I understand.
+- Topping Ideas: My go-to toppings are tomatoes, avocado, cilantro, green onions, salsa, and sour cream.
+When Nick and I first started dating, I couldn’t believe how much sour cream he dolloped on almost everything.
+Now, I’m right there with him!

 get my free